veracity/veracity-documentation/sections/servicebus/servicebus.md

 In the Developer portal, you can check connection strings for the service bus and then save them to your key vault for later use.
-Note that, as of December 2023, this is not possible yet.
+Note that, as of May 2024, this is not possible yet.

 ### Entity types